 Surabaya Urban Corridor Development Strategy, Indonesia

-A landmark international urban design project demonstrating the power of global design collaboration and how Australian planning and design intelligence can contribute to capacity-building across Asia.
+A landmark international and award winning urban design project demonstrating the power of global design collaboration and how Australian planning and design intelligence can contribute to capacity-building across Asia.

 The project applies best practice transit-oriented development (TOD) and pedestrian-oriented design (POD) to deliver a major mass rapid transport (MRT) initiative in Indonesia’s second largest city.
 The City Government of Surabaya sought a ‘green growth’ approach, through which public transport issues can be tackled in combination with Surabaya’s broader urban development priorities.